Keynote Speaker · Neuroscientist · Author

 About Flavio

-When Flavio was very young, his parents were told by his pediatrician that their son — who had experienced a series of epileptic seizures — might never live independently.
+When Flavio was very young, a pediatrician told his parents their son might never live independently.
 He wouldn't learn this until decades later.
 By then, he had already crossed continents and disciplines to become one of the world's leading researchers in brain stimulation.

 "The condition that was supposed to define my limits became the thing I devoted my life to understanding."

-What he built there was remarkable: a research program around transcranial alternating current stimulation — a non-invasive therapy that modulates brain rhythms — that earned an FDA Breakthrough Device designation for treatment-resistant depression, achieving roughly 80% response rates in clinical trials.
+What he built there was remarkable: a research program around transcranial alternating current stimulation, a non-invasive therapy that modulates brain rhythms, that earned an FDA Breakthrough Device designation for treatment-resistant depression, achieving roughly 80% response rates in clinical trials.
 More than 230 peer-reviewed publications.
-The MIT Press textbook Network Neuroscience.
+The Academic Press textbook Network Neuroscience.

-Today, alongside his research and clinical training, Flavio works as a coach — helping individuals and organizations apply the science of human connection to the real challenges of leadership, culture, and performance.
+Today, alongside his research and clinical training, Flavio works as a coach to help individuals and organizations apply the science of human connection to the real challenges of leadership, culture, and performance.

 Book the Keynote

 The keynote runs 45–60 minutes and can be tailored to your organization's themes.
-For organizations looking to go deeper, half-day and full-day workshop formats are available — as are ongoing coaching engagements.
+For organizations looking to go deeper, half-day and full-day workshop formats are available.

 To inquire about availability and fees, use the form or write directly.